Georg Schumann (resistance fighter): Weimar Republic

-In November 1918, Schumann led the Spartacist League in Leipzig and in 1919 was elected Political Leader of the Communist Party of Germany (KPD) Leipzig District, and in 1921 Political Leader of the KPD Halle-Merseburg District and the local Prussian Landtag member.
-In 1923, the Party Congress chose him for a position in the Party's Central Committee.
+In November 1918, Schumann led the Spartacist League in Leipzig.
+In 1919 he was elected Polleiter (political leader) of the Leipzig district of the Communist Party of Germany (KPD), and in 1921 political leader of the Halle-Merseburg district.
+The same year he was elected to the Prussian Landtag.
+In 1923, the Party Congress chose him for a position in the Party's Central Committee, and Willy Sachse succeeded him in Halle-Merseburg.
 In the factional struggles after the KPD's so-called "October Defeat" in 1923, Schumann joined the so-called Middle Group.
-The ultraleftists did not choose him again for the Central Committee position in 1924, and he had to give up the Reichstag mandate that he had won in May 1924.
+The ultraleftists did not choose him again for the Central Committee position in 1924.

 In late 1924, his Landtag mandate expired, and along with it, his immunity.
 Since he had been a member of the KPD Central Committee, he was persecuted by the police.
 He emigrated in early 1925 to Moscow.
 In March 1926, he returned to Germany to become Party leader in Halle-Merseburg once again, but instead he was arrested, and spent almost a year in pre-trial custody.
 In 1927, he was chosen to be in the Central Committee again, and he became Political Leader in West Saxony (Leipzig), and in 1928, a Member of the Reichstag.
 In the factional struggles in 1929, he once again sided with the Middle Group, the Conciliator faction.
 The victorious left wing about Ernst Thälmann therefore removed him from his post as Leader in West Saxony over storms of protest.
 In late 1929, he submitted to the Thälmann line.
 In 1930–1933, he was once again a Member of the Reichstag, and busied himself above all with the Communist jobless workers' movement.